If you’re living in the US without a green card and considering buying a home, you can do so without facing any restrictions.

 - Property Type: Can be primary, secondary, or investment property

-Learn more: Foreign National Mortgage Guide
+Learn more: Foreign National Mortgage Guide.

 2. DSCR Loans (Debt Service Coverage Ratio Loans)